netgen/ezplatform-sylius/README.md

 Due to way Sylius users are implemented, it is currently not possible to be logged in with both Sylius admin and Sylius shop users.
 Use a second browser or incognito mode to login both ways.
 Hopefully, this will be solved by the time this integration reaches a stable release.

+If using legacy administration interface, login with Sylius users will not work, since legacy administration interface does not use Symfony security component.
+You will need to use standard eZ Publish users to login.

 ## Installation instructions

 Run the following instructions to install the integration.
 This will first install Sylius, then install eZ Platform, and finally connect the admin users from Sylius and eZ Platform together.